Our ethos & mission

 Helen Shewolfe Tseng* + Virgie Tovar, creators of the Body Positivity Tarot class

-Eryn Johnson*, breathwork facilitator and writer who works with people healing from the impacts of dogmatic religion and purity culture.
-They’re also the host of the incredible Living Open podcast
+Eryn Johnson, breathwork facilitator & writer who works with people healing from the impacts of dogmatic religion and purity culture, and host of the Living Open podcast

 Sanyu Estelle*, a claircognizant ("clear knowing") soothsayer ("truth teller") that is also known as "The Word Witch" because of her deep love for word origins and word culture.
 She writes and speaks extensively on these topics.